visitscotland/business-support-hub-front-end/README.md

-# Nuxt 3 Minimal Starter for Bloomreach Headless

-Provides a minimal starting point for a nuxt app using the VisitScotland Component Library and the Bloomreach Headless CMS.
+# VisitScotland Business Support Hub - Front End Application

+A front end Nuxt application to display the Business Support Hub website, utilising the Bloomreach SPA-SDK and the VisitScotland Component Library.
+To be paired with a headless BRXM application.

+## Dependencies

+* node.js
+* yarn

+This project depends on a local site running an instance of the dot com brxm project, with the resource api enabled.

 ## Setup